rosell-dk/image-mime-type-sniffer/README.md

 # Alternatives

+I have created a library that usis this library as well as other methods (*finfo*, *exif_imagetype*, etc) for determining image type.
+You might want to use that instead, to cover all bases.
+It is available here: [image-mime-type-guesser](https://github.com/rosell-dk/image-mime-type-guesser).

-There are quite a few PHP mime type detectors out there:
+There are also other PHP mime type sniffers out there:

 - https://github.com/Intervention/mimesniffer
 - https://github.com/Tinram/File-Identifier